Khwarazmian Empire: Fall

+Meanwhile, the Mongol Empire was expanding closer and closer to Khwarazm.
+In February 1218, the Mongols defeated and killed Kuchlug Khan, bringing the strategically located cities of Kashgar and Khotan under the control of Genghis Khan, and bringing the Mongols right up to the border of Muhammad's realm.
+Genghis sent emissaries to Khwarazm to emphasize his hope for a trade road, but having heard exaggerated reports of the Mongols, Muhammad believed this gesture was only a ploy to invade Khwarazm, and rebuffed them.

-Genghis sent emissaries to Khwarazm to emphasize his hope for a trade road.
-Muhammad II, in turn, had one of his governors (Inalchuq, his uncle) openly accuse the party of spying, seizing their rich goods and arresting the party.
+Muhammad, in turn, had one of his governors (Inalchuq, his uncle) openly accuse the party of spying, seizing their rich goods and arresting the party.

-Trying to maintain diplomacy, Genghis sent an envoy of three men to the shah, to give him a chance to disclaim all knowledge of the governor's actions and hand him over to the Mongols for punishment.
-The shah executed the envoy (again, some sources claim one man was executed, some claim all three were), and then immediately had the Mongol merchant party (Muslim and Mongol alike) put to death and their goods seized.
+Trying to maintain diplomacy, Genghis sent an envoy of three men to the Shah, to give him a chance to disclaim all knowledge of the governor's actions and hand him over to the Mongols for punishment.
+The Shah executed the envoy (again, some sources claim one man was executed, some claim all three were), and then immediately had the Mongol merchant party (Muslim and Mongol alike) put to death and their goods seized.
 These events led Genghis to retaliate with a force of 100,000 to 150,000 men that crossed the Jaxartes in 1219 and sacked the cities of Samarqand, Bukhara, Otrar, and others.
 Muhammad's capital city, Gurganj, followed soon after.
-The Shah Muhammad II of Khwarazm fled and died some weeks later on an island in the Caspian Sea.
+The Shah fled and died of illness in December 1220 on the island of Ashur-Ada in the Caspian Sea.